LA-CoNGA/Preparation/syllabus/OurSyllabus/FieldTheoryForStatisticalMechanics.md

-# Field theory for statistical mechanics
+# Field theory for statistical mechanics  (Complex Systems specialisation only)

 Instructor(s): To be defined